Pepo995/TurnPoint-challenge/README.md

 cd TurnPoint-challenge
 ```

+After cloning the repository, open the proyect in your text editor.

 ### 2. Line Ending Configuration

-It is crucial to ensure that the init-db.sh (in proyect root) file has the line ending set to "LF" (Line Feed) to avoid errors when running shell scripts.
+It is crucial to ensure that the init-db.sh file (in proyect root) has the line ending set to "LF" (Line Feed) to avoid errors when running shell scripts.
 To set this in your text editor:

 - **Visual Studio Code**: Open init-db.sh, click on "CRLF" at the bottom right, and change it to "LF".
 - **Sublime Text**: Open the file and select "View" > "Line Endings" > "Unix".